 Update Security Credentials (Device)

-The Supplier then needs to use ‘Update Security Credentials (Device)’ Service Request (SRV 6.15.2) to store the Device Certificate on the Device.
+For a SMETS2+ device the Supplier then needs to use ‘Update Security Credentials (Device)’ Service Request (SRV 6.15.2) to store the Device Certificate on the Device.

+The ‘Update Security Credentials (Device) Service Request (SRV 6.15.2) is not available to SMETS1 devices.

 This process is described in detail in Section 7.7.2.5.8 of the BAD.